 Three Sports T-Shirt Quilts at Once

 My normal request for a t-shirt quilt is for one quilt, often a graduation gift.
 Sometimes I get another request later for a second quilt, usually for a sibling.
 However when Mason called, he wanted three t-shirt quilts made, one right after the other.
-When he delivered the t-shirts, he had already sorted them for each particular quilt, and I realized these quilts were each going to be predominantly sports t-shirt quilts.
+When he delivered the t-shirts, however, he had already sorted them for each particular quilt.

 He left the designing up to me, so I proceeded to make entirely different designs for each quilt.
-The sports t-shirt quilt above was the family quilt, containing various t-shirts from all of the kids together in one quilt.
-Since there was a great variety of t-shirts of all sizes, the ‘hodge-podge’ design worked very well.
-I was able to fit a large number of logos onto a quilt that wasn’t too large to be of use.
+The sports t-shirt quilt above was the family quilt, containing various t-shirts from all of the kids together.
+Since there was a wide variety of these t-shirts, the ‘hodge-podge’ design worked very well.
+I was able to fit many logos onto a quilt that wasn’t so large it was cumbersome.

 Mason’s Soccer Quilt